dmbarbour/glas/docs/GlasApps.md

 Between 'step' transactions, the runtime may call 'rpc' or 'http' or 'gui' based on external events.
 It is possible to define applications without 'step' that only act based on external events.
 The runtime may optimistically evaluate these events in parallel with steps, but may be forced to abort and retry a conflicting step or event.
 Some applications may leave 'step' undefined, depending entirely on external events.

 An application may voluntarily terminate by calling and committing a `sys.halt()` effect.
-Depending on configuration, SIGTERM, Ctrl+C, or WM_CLOSE events might also kill the application.
 Otherwise, the application runs indefinitely, i.e. until killed externally by debugger or operating system.
 Aside from halting, we may also support restarts, clearing all runtime state.
+We could introduce something like a `signal()` interface to receive SIGTERM or WM_CLOSE events for graceful shutdown.
+This interface could also receive other generic OS events, such as signaling hibernation, wakeup, or requesting a power-save mode.

-## Administrative Control and Orthogonal Persistence
+## Live Coding Integration

-Other than starting and killing an application, we might want a few other standard administrative controls.
-We could use these controls to pause and continue the 'step' operations separately from disabling and enabling RPC or HTTP requests.
-In context of orthogonal persistence, it is also convenient if we can hibernate and awaken the application without fully killing it.
-Relatedly, applications could also have something like a power save mode where it continues to run but with severe quotas.
+Source code may be updated after an application has started.
+In my vision for glas systems, these changes are applied to the running system as the norm, but this should be configurable per application.

-Not everything requires informing the application.
-But for orthogonal persistence, we could benefit from a `hibernate(status)` event, or perhaps some way to query the runtime for the status.
+It is feasible to disable live coding via application-specific configuration, or restrict it to some external events (e.g. via SIGHUP in Linux, a named event in Windows, or debugger events via HTTP).
+And the runtime could further defer the update until `switch()`, if defined in the updated code, successfully commits.
+This would allow skipping 'broken' intermediate versions of code, or delaying update when the application is in a fragile state.

 ## Mirroring